 Getting more visitors to interact with the content on your site

-And the final SEO goal is to boost content engagement, we want persuade people to interact with the content on our site.
+And the final SEO goal is to boost content engagement, we want to persuade people to interact with the content on our site.
 Some of the engagement KPIs to measure are: